 Duke Energy has investments in various renewable energy project entities.
 Duke Energy has a 50% ownership in a VIE, which owns a portfolio of wind projects.
 This entity is a VIE as a result of Duke Energy issuing guarantees for debt service and operations and maintenance reserves in support of debt financings.
 Duke Energy does not consolidate this VIE because power to direct and control key activities is shared jointly by Duke Energy and the other owner.
 Duke Energy also has equity ownership in an entity, which owns a portfolio of fuel cell projects.
-Duke Energy does not consolidate the fuel cell portfolio as it does not have the power to direct the activities that most significantly impact the economic performance of the entity.
+Duke Energy does not consolidate the power to direct the activities that most significantly impact the economic performance of the entity.